nautobot/nautobot/nautobot/docs/installation/wsgi.md

 ### Nautobot Worker service

-Next, copy and paste the following into `/etc/systemd/system/nautobot-worker.service`:
+Next we will setup the `systemd` unit for the RQ worker.
+Copy and paste the following into `/etc/systemd/system/nautobot-worker.service`:

 ```
 [Unit]